 The seven function selector modes are: MAX A/C, AC, AC, (PANEL), (PANEL/FLOOR), (FLOOR), (FLOOR), (DEFROST/FLOOR), and (DEFROST).
 If your vehicle is equipped with a rear seat climate control system, the instrument panel will also include a rear seat climate control knob.
-To turn on the rear passenger compartment control system, select REAR CTRL, Medium Low, Medium High, or High.
+To turn on the rear passenger compartment control system, select REAR CTRL, and any fan speed.
 With the knob set to REAR CTRL, rear seat passengers will have control of rear fan speed on the rear seat climate control panel.
-Positions Medium Low, Medium High, or High will control rear fan speed from the front control panel.
+The rear control knob will control rear fan speed from the front control panel.